mujozivojevic/Information-System-For-Supporting-Work-Of-The-Catering-Facility/README.md

 In this project I did the whole process of installing an information system in the caterin facility (restaurant), strategy, mission, project price,project managment etc...

+Programs used in this project:

+- VISUAL PARADIGM (for diagrams)

+- PENCIL (for UI)

+- MICROSOFT VISIO

 Caption:

 - PROJECT MANAGMENT (basic project information, resource, task, ganthogram etc)